vincecao/vDanbooru-React-App/README.md

 _10/31/2019_
 - Add Redux Data Store
-- Add favorite tab features for easy bookmark
+- Add favorite tab features for easy bookmarking
 - Support new user to signup and login
 - Add a connection to [Firebase](https://firebase.google.com/) authentication and Firestore database
 - Now favorite images will be linked to your account